PavanRangani/docs/docs/prd/chat/mention.md

 - User list dropdown
     - Dropdown will be open when whitespace is followed by `@`.
     - Dropdown is sorted on alphabetical order of Active clarius users name.
     - Shows user profile picture, Name and Email Address in the dropdown.
+[Image: User dropdown]()
     - Dropdown will be close when user press `Esc` key or clicks somewhere outside area.
     - Filtering is applied based on the character(s) given by the user, which are matching anywhere on:
         - First Name
         - Last Name
-        - Email of the user
     - Keyboard
         - As soon as user types `@` the suggestion list dialogue opens.
 But:
             - Focus remains on the input field